What are the strengths and weaknesses of the midtribulational view of the rapture (midtribulationism)?

 Question: "What are the strengths and weaknesses of the midtribulational view of the rapture (midtribulationism)?"

 Another foundational teaching of midtribulationism is that the trumpet of 1 Corinthians 15:52 is the same trumpet mentioned in Revelation 11:15.
 The trumpet of Revelation 11 is the final in a series of trumpets; therefore, it makes sense that it would be “the last trumpet” of 1 Corinthians 15.
 This logic fails, however, in view of the trumpets’ objectives.
-The trumpet that sounds at the Rapture is “the trumpet call of God” (1 Thessalonians 4:16), but the one in Revelation 11 is a harbinger of judgment.
+The trumpet that sounds at the rapture is “the trumpet call of God” (1 Thessalonians 4:16), but the one in Revelation 11 is a harbinger of judgment.
 One trumpet is a call of grace to God’s elect; the other is a pronouncement of doom on the wicked.
-Further, the seventh trumpet in Revelation is not the “last” trumpet chronologically—Matthew 24:31 speaks of a later trumpet which sounds at the commencement of Christ’s kingdom.
+Further, the seventh trumpet in Revelation is not the “last” trumpet chronologically—Matthew 24:31 speaks of a later trumpet that sounds at the commencement of Christ’s kingdom.

 First Thessalonians 5:9 says that the church has not been appointed “to suffer wrath but to receive salvation.”
-This would seem to indicate that believers will not experience the Tribulation.
-However, midtribulationism interprets “wrath” as only referring to the second half of the Tribulation—specifically, the bowl judgments.
+This would seem to indicate that believers will not experience the tribulation.
+However, midtribulationism interprets “wrath” as only referring to the second half of the tribulation—specifically, the bowl judgments.
 Limiting the word in such a way seems unwarranted, however.
 Surely the terrible judgments contained in the seals and trumpets—including famine, poisoned rivers, a darkened moon, bloodshed, earthquakes, and torment—could also be considered the wrath of God.

-And a final weakness of the midtribulational view is shared by the other two theories: namely, the Bible does not give an explicit time line concerning future events.
+And a final weakness of the midtribulational view is shared by the other two theories: namely, the Bible does not give an explicit timeline concerning future events.
 Scripture does not expressly teach one view over another, and that is why we have diversity of opinion concerning the end times and some variety on how the related prophecies should be harmonized.